moorepants/dissertation/davisbicycle.rst

    (I_{G_{31}} - d d_{s3} m_G) \dot{w}_{b1} + d d_{s1} m_G \dot{w}_{b3} +
    d m_G a_{v2}

-All of the terms in :math:`T_\delta` are measured by the on board sensors or are the physical parameters except for the upper bearing frictional torque, :math:`T_U`.
-We estimated this torque contribution through some experiments.
+All of the terms in :math:`T_\delta` are measured by the on-board sensors or are previously estimated physical parameters except for the upper bearing frictional torque, :math:`T_U`.
+We estimated this torque contribution through experiments described in the following sections.

 Bearing Friction
 ~~~~~~~~~~~~~~~~